Respectful University

 • The legitimate right and responsibility of faculty and staff members to provide constructive and fair criticism of a student’s performance/behaviour, to deal with inappropriate student behaviour

-• Instructional techniques such as irony, conjecture, and refutation, or assigning readings or other instructional materials that advocate controversial positions
+• Reasonable instructional techniques, such as the use of irony, conjecture, or refutation, including assigning readings or other instructional materials that present or advocate controversial positions

 • Undertaking disciplinary action for academic or non-academic misconduct